Can You Reheat Chicken? Safe Methods, Tips, & Best Practices

 2. Use Airtight Containers:

 Store chicken in sealed containers or resealable bags to prevent cross-contamination and retain moisture.
-Removing air helps slow down bacterial growth and keeps your leftovers from drying out.
+Removing air helps slow bacterial growth.

-Keep cooked chicken in the refrigerator at or below 40°F (4°C).
-Consume within 3–4 days for best taste and safety.
+Keep chicken at or below 40°F (4°C).
+Eat within 3–4 days for best taste and safety.

-If you won’t eat the chicken within a few days, freeze it instead.
-Chicken can safely stay in the freezer for up to 2–6 months, depending on how it’s packed.
-Wrap it tightly in plastic wrap or foil and place it in a freezer-safe bag to avoid freezer burn.
+If you won’t eat it within a few days, freeze it.
+Chicken can safely stay frozen for 2–6 months, depending on packaging.
+Wrap tightly in plastic or foil and place in a freezer-safe bag.

 How to Defrost Chicken